0x90n/InfoSec-Black-Friday/README.md

 # InfoSec Black Friday Deals ~ "Friday Hack Fest" 2023 Edition
 All the deals for InfoSec related software/tools this Black Friday / Cyber Monday.

 I was a little late getting started with my wife pushing out a little 0-day baby as of today.
+Thank you CriimBow for kicking things off in the meantime!

 ### Just 2023 things
 Quality over quantity - this list goes through a level of vetting for dodginess, gated-deals, deals that aren't infosec related and either can't be verified or break promises (e.g. states % off all courses, but has exclusions).
 There are also some vendors being stood up (literally) with courses and training 'just' for black friday; at your service here to weed out the genuine from the fake.